Ayan875an/sales_dashboard/README.md

 - SQL
 - Python
 - Excel
-- Data Visualization
+- Data Analytics
 - Business Intelligence

+### Connect With Me

+- LinkedIn: *Add your LinkedIn Profile*
+- GitHub: *Add your GitHub Profile*

 ---

-# ⭐ If you found this project useful, please give it a star!
+## ⭐ If you found this project useful, please consider giving it a star!